-Each Halloween, a stretch of Southport Avenue turns into a trick-or-treating adventure for little ones.
-It’s a fun, super-safe environment for candy collecting, with merchants handing out treats to costumed mini-customers from 4 – 8 p.m. on Monday, Oct.
+In Lakeview, the Southport Corridor turns into a trick-or-treating adventure for little ones.
+It’s a fun, safe environment for candy collecting, with local businesses handing out treats to costumed mini-customers from 4 – 8 p.m. on Monday, Oct.
 28, 2019.
 Check out more about Trick or Treat on Southport.

-The family-favorite Peggy Notebaert Nature Museum will host the perfect Halloween event, Supper with the Snakes, on Friday, October 25, 2019 from 5:30 – 7:30 p.m.
-The evening will introduce adults and children alike to these cool but often maligned creatures.
-Come all dressed up in your fav Halloween costume and enjoy an evening of “ssscrumptious treats, ssslithery friends, and sssilly games.”
+The family-favorite Peggy Notebaert Nature Museum will host the perfect Halloween event, Supper with the Snakes, on Friday, Oct.
+25, 2019.
+The evening will introduce adults and kids alike to these cool but often maligned creatures.
+Come dressed up in your Halloween costume and enjoy an evening of “ssscrumptious treats, ssslithery friends, and sssilly games.”
 Activities are ideal for kids aged 2 – 10, and dinner is included in the ticket price ($25 for adults, $10 for kids 2-18, and free for kids under 2).
 Note: there’s an additional $5 charge for tickets purchased at the door.

 Kids can hear all about the history of the Day of the Dead and learn how to create sugar skulls from scratch in Eugene Field Park and Mayfair Park in Albany Park.
 The Day of the Dead Sugar Skull workshop is scheduled for Oct.
 26, 2019.
 The activities are ideal for ages 6 and up.
 Each sugar skull costs $20.

-Arts in the Dark brings together artists from around the city for a procession filled with spectacle, puppetry, legions of masked entities, luminous lanterns, and mesmerizing performances.
-This year’s parade will take over State Street in downtown on Saturday, Oct.
+Arts in the Dark brings together artists from around the city for a procession filled with spectacle, puppetry, luminous lanterns, and mesmerizing performances.
+This year’s parade will take over State Street on Saturday, Oct.
 19, 2019.
 World-renowned institutions, including the likes of the Art Institute of Chicago and Lookingglass Theatre Company, take part each year.

-8. See a Halloween classic at the Symphony
+See a Halloween classic at a historic theatre

-Catch your kids’ favorite Halloween movie, accompanied by live music from the Chicago Symphony Orchestra.
+Catch your kids’ favorite Halloween movie, accompanied by live music from the Chicago Philharmonic.
 The acclaimed orchestra will perform the movie’s score live as the Tim Burton classic plays on the big screen at the historic Auditorium Theatre.
 Come early for trick-or-treating, fun activities, and a costume contest.
 Performances will take place at 7:30 p.m. on Oct.
 31 and Nov.
 1, 2019.
 Tickets are now on sale.

 Visit breathtaking Garfield Park Conservatory to meet live creatures in the conservatory’s tropical plant collection — for free!
 Kids and families will learn about the unique relationships that exist between animals and plants as they collect sweet treats throughout the building.
 You’ll also sing and dance to live music, create a creepy craft in the Family Activity area, and little ones can stop by the Tiny Tot Tent to explore the Sensory Table or take a moment to listen to a story in the Reading Nook.
 Creatures of the Night takes place on Saturday, Oct.
 26, 2019 from 12 – 3 p.m.